 When industrialization spread, a new culture of reliability and sobriety began to spread with it, no doubt encouraged by mill owners who needed employees who could work.

-America made an unsuccessful attempt to completely ban alcohol, pushing Prohibition legislation through Congress while many male citizens were away fighting World War One.
-Prohibition did little to curb drinking but it gave rise to organized crime that trafficked in illegal alcohol.
+America made an unsuccessful attempt to completely ban alcohol with Prohibition but it did little to curb drinking and it gave rise to organized crime that trafficked in illegal alcohol.

 It is clear that addiction to alcohol is not new.
 The human body and mind have been at war with alcohol for thousands of years, and families, employers and the community have paid the price along with the individual.
 But alcohol addiction does not have to be a death sentence.
 One only needs to find an effective rehab—immediately—before any more damage is done.
 That is where Narconon comes in with its program of withdrawal, detox and life skills to arm the individual against relapse.
 Relapse does not have to be part of the scourge of alcoholism.
 Through the Narconon program, addiction to alcohol can be a thing of the past, with the individual provided tools to get back on their feet and capable of creating a stable, sober life.

 Contact a Narconon alcohol rehab center today if you or someone you love is having problems with too much alcohol consumption.